Ultimate48/Presetation-AI/README.md

 3. **Run the program**
    - Execute the program to generate the presentation.
    - Ensure that all the required dependencies and libraries are installed.
-   - The generated PDF and README.md files will be saved in the designated output location or directory.
+   - The generated presentation and file will be saved in the designated output location or directory.